meangrape/gogurl/README.md

 # SQLite WAL mode

-The sqlite is created in [WAL mode](https://www.sqlite.org/wal.html) since this is a multi-reader/multi-writer application.
+The sqlite database is created in [WAL mode](https://www.sqlite.org/wal.html) since this is a multi-reader/multi-writer application.
 Because, in theory, gogurl is a heavy-read/low-write database, we also switch the auto WAL checkpoint size to 100 pages instead of [1,000 pages](https://www.sqlite.org/pragma.html#pragma_wal_autocheckpoint).